brainhack-zurich/brainhack-zurich.github.io/projects.md

 This sprint is a great opportunity for you to work together with us in bringing the power of SAMRI to your specific line of work - or for you to gain insight into the most common animal MRI workflows by helping us address existing issues.
 We will have testing/validation data available, and we're happy to help you get acquainted with everything!

+## Pattern recognition on brain image
+*Hongyu luo (Luo.hongyu@outlook.com)*

+I would like to using machine learning algorithm on brain image data.